ShellPuppy/BogaVision/README.md

 Also, you have to install .net core 3.1 sdk if you want to compile this. (its in visual studio installer)

-In theory you can set OBS to connect to your stream, but I found it lacks stability and just acts werid.
+In theory you can set OBS to connect to your stream, but I found it lacks stability and just acts weird.
 Firefox works like a charm.
 Sometimes your connection will drop, you just have to hit f5 to restart.

 The address for the stream is  http://YourVM:6969 or you can use ip http://1.3.3.7:6969